danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coreio.md

 ### ZeroMQ Integration

-CoreIO uses ZeroMQ for high-performance messaging with other services:
+CoreIO uses ZeroMQ for messaging with other services.

 ## Data Flow Architecture